-Directors must apply for their own director ID (as they need to verify their own identity).
+Under the director ID regime, directors must apply for their own director ID (as they need to verify their own identity), and must apply for a director ID before their appointment.
 There is no application cost.

 The potential penalties for breaching the director ID requirements are: